Le lien vers cette page a été envoyé avec succès aux destinataires.

 - Death of your spouse or Civil partnership partner

-- Over-indebtedness (in this case, the over-indebtedness commission has to write to the managing body of the ERP)
+- Over-indebtedness (in this case, the over-indebtedness commission must write to the managing body of the PER)

-- Termination of self-employed activity following a judgment on winding up by a court
+- Termination of self-employed activity following a judgment of judicial liquidation

-- Purchase of your principal residence (except for payments required).
+- Purchase of your principal residence (except for amounts from mandatory payments).

 The situation varies depending on the reason for the early release.